-If you want to get a head start and save the passwords for the sites you frequently visit, you’ll need to dig into your device’s Settings.
-On the left pane (once you’re in Settings) swipe down until you see the “Passwords and Accounts” option.
+If you want to get a head start and save the passwords for the sites you frequently visit, you’ll need to dig into your device’s settings.
+Open the Settings app, scroll a bit down, and pick “Passwords.”

-The passwords are used and saved not only in Safari, but in other browsers and other apps as well, meaning data is saved for both web apps and apps, such as Dropbox.
-If you sign into the Dropbox web app and save your login information in Safari or another browser, and open the Dropbox app another time, it can use that same login information that is stored.
+The passwords are used and saved not only in Safari but in other browsers and other apps as well, meaning data is saved for both web apps and mobile apps, such as Dropbox.
+If you sign into the Dropbox web app and save your login information in Safari or another browser and open the Dropbox app another time, it can use that same login information that is stored.

 How to Stop Safari from Filling in Your Passwords

-Let’s say that you want to keep your passwords, sign-in Emails, and usernames on Safari (Safari saves all three), but you don’t want the browser to fill them in automatically.
-To disable the autofill feature, go to Settings, followed by “Passwords and Accounts.”
+Let’s say you want to keep your passwords, sign-in emails, and usernames on Safari (Safari saves all three) but don’t want the browser to fill them in automatically.
+To disable the autofill feature, go to Settings, followed by “Passwords.”

-Below the Website and App, Passwords option is the option to toggle off the Aufill for passwords.
-As long as it’s off, you can keep your passwords there, but Safari won’t autofill them.
+Now, take a look at the top of that page where you’ll see the option to toggle off the autofill for passwords.
+As long as it’s off, you can keep your passwords saved there, but Safari won’t autofill them.

 If you ever do want to erase any passwords, once again, navigate to “Settings -> Passwords.”
 Tap on Edit in the top-right corner.
 All your passwords will have a circle to the left of them.
 Select the passwords you want to erase and tap on the “Delete” option at the top left.